Dominic Preziosi, Editor

 Ellen B. Koneck, Executive Director

-Ellen Koneck became the executive director at Commonweal in 2022.
-Prior to this role, she held other positions at Commonweal—first as the editorial assistant, then as the community & events manager, and finally as a board member.
-Besides her work with Commonweal, Ellen has worked as an adjunct lecturer, acquisitions editor for an academic press, and the head writer for a research institute examining trends in the religious lives of young people.
-Ellen has her Master of Arts in religion from Yale Divinity School and lives in Minnesota with her husband and two sons. @ellen_koneck
+Ellen Koneck is the executive director at Commonweal, a role she began in fall 2022.
+But she has worn other hats at Commonweal prior to this position, including as an editorial assistant, a community and events manager, and a board member.
+Before this role, Ellen was an adjunct lecturer in Catholic Studies at Sacred Heart University, acquisitions editor for Anselm Academic, and the head writer for Springtide, a research institute examining trends in the religious lives of young people.
+Ellen has her Master of Arts in religion from Yale Divinity School and sits on the advisory board at Liturgical Press.
+She has appeared on various podcasts and has published in America, Commonweal, Plough, Reflections, and elsewhere.
+Ellen lives in Minnesota with her husband and two sons. @ellen_koneck

 James Hannan, Business Manager